ashim-kr-saha/shamir_share/README.md

 ## License

-This project is licensed under the Apache 2.0 licensed - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.